School of Medicine Scholarly Activity Guidelines

 To perform inquiry-based research and develop your ability to ask research questions.

 Find, analyze, and apply multiple sources of information, including clinical trials, review articles, and practice guidelines, to patient care/research.
 Analyze the basic science issues presented by a clinical problem.

 To effectively communicate the rationale for and results of your scholarly activity.

 Communicate information effectively in oral and written professional documentation

 - Define one or more questions that guide your research.

 - Work on a health care related project that includes a research component and leads to creation of new or markedly improved knowledge (scientific, clinical or educational) or innovation (clinical device, computer program, therapy or treatment approach).

-- Present—both orally and in writing—the rationale and results of your research to faculty and peers.
+- Present the rationale and results of your research to others.

 - Clinical Device

 - Public Health